catshout/casisp-runtime/README.md

 # casisp-runtime

-The `casisp-runtime` is an Open Source integration runtime container with following properties
+The `casisp-runtime` is an Open Source integration runtime container that:
-- based on a Docker image that needs less than 5 minutes setup
+- is based on a Docker image that needs less than 5 minutes setup
 - uses Apache Karaf runtime and Apache Camel components
 - supports a model driven approach for Integration Service and API deployment